Mutton Curry | Mutton Masala Gravy

-Mutton curry recipe – Lamb curry or mutton masala gravy.
-Delicious, soft tender chunks of lamb meat in Indian style spiced onion tomato gravy.
-Have you ever wondered how the mutton gravy served in restaurants is so soft, succulent and tender?.
-This post will help you make one such dish with very basic ingredients and simple steps.
+Mutton Curry also known as Mutton Masala or Mutton Gravy is a delicious Indian curried dish of soft tender chunks of meat in a spicy onion tomato gravy.
+Have you ever wondered how the mutton gravy served in restaurants has soft, succulent and tender chunks of meat?
+This post will help you make a simple & good mutton curry with very basic ingredients and simple steps.